szab100/memo/java-collections-implementations.md

 ####Queue Implementations

 - **LinkedList**: provides first in, first out (FIFO) queue operations
+- **PriorityQueue**:
-- **PriorityQueue**: based on the heap data structure, orders elements according to the order specified at construction time (natural ordering or an explicit Comparator)
+	- based on the heap data structure
+	- orders elements according to the order specified at construction time (natural ordering or an explicit Comparator)
+	- characterized by the remove the maximum and insert operations